 - 1. No sitting on counters or machines. - 2.
 Do not overload the washer or dryer. - 3.
-Make sure the machines and workspace are clean following use. - 4.
-Remove clothes promptly. - 5.
+Make sure the machines and workspace are clean following use. - Remove clothes promptly. - 5.
 Laundry left overnight may be discarded. - 6.
 CNE is not liable for any loss or damages. - 7.
 Only use the required supplies for each load. - 8.
 Do not remove laundry supplies from the laundry room. - 9.
 Alert the Nursing Program Office Manager of any issues.

+WVU Medicine Policy AD.LAUND

+Center for Nursing Education Developed 8/6/2024

+Policy and Procedure Manual Revised

-Policy AD.LAUND Developed 8/6/2024 Revised Reviewed
+Policy and Procedure Manual Reviewed

-- Only use the machines after signing up in the main office.
+- 10. Only use the machines after signing up in the main office.
 Be courteous and don't monopolize the machines. - 11.
 Only use the materials provided by the CNE for cleaning (detergent, dryer sheets, bleach).